Planning and Zoning Commission

 to submit an application online.

-Meetings are held on the first Tuesday of every month, with additional meetings as necessary, at 7:00pm and located at the City Hall Conference Room.
+Meetings are held on the first Tuesday of every month, with additional meetings as necessary, at 6:00pm and located at the City Hall Conference Room or the Council Chambers when required.

 Zoning regulates land uses within the City of Sergeant Bluff.
 Each parcel in the City is assigned to a zone which describes the regulations under which that land may be used.
 The Zoning Code identifies allowable uses and sets standards such as minimum lot size, maximum building height, and minimum front yard depth.
 To view our official zoning map as of June 25, 2013 click here